0glabs/0g-serving-user-broker/README.md

  * 'depositFund' deposits a specified amount of funds into an existing account.
  *
  * @param {string} account - The account identifier where the funds will be deposited.
- * @param {string} amount - The amount of funds to be deposited.
+ * @param {number} amount - The amount of funds to be deposited.
 The unit is A0GI.
  *
  * @throws  An error if the deposit fails.
  */